erSubhashThapa/100daysofcode/r1-log.md

    I updated `Search` so that it can create a string for multiple day numbers.
 This way I can see who posted for *both* **Day 1** and **Day 2** in the same query, for example, instead of only searching for **Day 1** or any other day by itself.

-   This is useful because some people haven't done #100DaysOfCode consecutively.
-Even though it's day 81 of the year, participants can skip 1 day every 2 weeks according to #100DaysOfCode.
-That works out perfectly because that means you can be up to 7 days behind on #100DaysOfCode.
-Twitter limits my string search after I add an 8th day string query.
+   This is useful because some people haven't done **#100DaysOfCode** consecutively.
+Even though it's day 81 of the year, participants who started on the new year can skip 1 day every 2 weeks according to **#100DaysOfCode**.

+   That works out perfectly because that means you can be up to **7 days behind** on **#100DaysOfCode**.
+Twitter limits my string search after I add an **8th day string query**.
 So 7 works out.

    ## Range Helper Function